 Raymond Yiu, composer of the song cycle The World Was Once All Miracle based on Anthony Burgess’s poems, describes his love for This Man and Music in this Q&A, exclusive to the Burgess Foundation and Manchester University Press.
 Tell us how you first came to Anthony Burgess’s This Man and Music.
 What impression did it […]

 Christine Lee Gengaro writes about editing Anthony Burgess’s This Man and Music, the latest release in the The Irwell Edition of the Works of Anthony Burgess.
 Anthony Burgess’s This Man and Music must be one of the author’s most oft-quoted books.
-As a non-fiction work about music and literature, it is a fertile source of […]
+As a non-fiction work about music and literature, it is a fertile source […]

 The latest title to appear in the Irwell Edition is This Man and Music.
 This Man and Music blends musical autobiography and literary analysis to create a hybrid book which reveals much about Anthony Burgess’s creative process and cultural obsessions.
 Best known as a writer of fiction, Burgess also devoted much of his time to musical […]